UTI Treatment in Marietta, GA

 - Avoid irritating feminine products.

-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact your physician today at Nikolas Symbas, MD in Marietta, near Atlanta at (770) 428-4475 to schedule a consultation.
+If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact your physician today at Nikolas Symbas, MD (770) 428-4475 to schedule a consultation.
 You can also schedule an appointment online using our secure form.